Klosmi/html-basics/JS-basic.md

     // it adds the searched show's image on the page
     ```
-    *To get all the images for the search sho, we need to use a loop.*
+    *To get all the images for the search show, we need to use a loop.*
     *We create a separate function (we cal it `makeImages`) for the loop.*
     *So for each show we make a new image and then we set its source.
 Instead of the `response.data` we set `result.shows`, where the `show` is comming from the API itself.*
     ```